hacdias/eagle/README.md

 something similar, I encourage you to take a look at the code.

 This repository replaces the old, JavaScript based, [API](https://github.com/hacdias/eagle-js).

-## Notes

-## GOAL: support ActivityPub

-- Make Inbox
-- Make Outbox (?)

-## GOAL: local syncs

-- Use local syncs per service.
-Services should return the files changed!
-- Then, we can commit specific files!

 ## License

 MIT © Henrique Dias